> Tim Hart & Maddy Prior > Songs > Fly Up My Cock

 This is the first song Len Graham heard in the early 1960s from his old friend, the renowned tradition bearer Joe Holmes (1906-78).
 Joe in turn learned it from his mother at their home in Killyrammer, near Ballymoney in Co.
 Antrim.
 It’s a version of Child ballad 248, The Grey Cock.
 The crowing of the cock at dawn brings an untimely end to the lover’s ‘night visit’ and may also contain, by some authorities, the ‘lover’s ghost’ supernatural element.

 Peta Webb and Ken Hall sang True Lover John, recorded by Mike Harding on 18 February 1999, on their 2000 Fellside album As Close As Close Can Be.
-They commented in their liner notes:
+They noted:

 True Lover John, the old tale of betrayal in love but where the young woman picks up her life again with pride, is from the inspirational duo Joe Holmes and Len Graham, Co.
 Antrim.
 The first we learned together.